-Major League Baseball cancels more regular season games as lockout continues
+Major League Baseball pushes Opening Day again as lockout continues

 Last week, Manfred cited the complications created by frequent interleague play as the reason for canceling games, as opposed to postponing them.
 A few days later, his negotiating team told the union that if the players agreed to a deal by Tuesday, the owners would be able to secure a full-season and restore full player pay.
 As late Tuesday night turned into early Wednesday morning, the sides were still talking.

 By then, a new pivotal issue had emerged: the creation of an international draft, a long-debated concept that grew in emphasis at what seemed like the 11th hour.
-The league foisted the international draft into the spotlight late Tuesday when they informed the union that the owners would be willing to drop direct draft pick compensation for top free agents — something the players see as a deterrent to free agent spending — in exchange for replacing the current free-for-all international signing system for players from outside the United States, Canada, Puerto Rico, and Japan with a more structured, centralized draft, according to people familiar with the talks.
+The league foisted the international draft into the spotlight late Tuesday when they informed the union that the owners would be willing to drop direct draft pick compensation for top free agents — something the players see as a deterrent to free agent spending — in exchange for replacing the current free-for-all international signing system for players from outside the United States, Canada and Japan with a more structured, centralized draft, according to people familiar with the talks.
 Again, MLB extended a deadline a day to allow further talks.

-“In a last-ditch effort to preserve a 162-game season, this week we have made good-faith proposals that address the specific concerns voiced by the MLBPA and would have allowed the players to return to the field immediately.”
-Manfred’s statement read.
+“In a last-ditch effort to preserve a 162-game season, this week we have made good-faith proposals that address the specific concerns voiced by the MLBPA and would have allowed the players to return to the field immediately,” Manfred’s statement read.
 “The Clubs went to extraordinary lengths to meet the substantial demands of the MLBPA.
 On the key economic issues that have posed stumbling blocks, the Clubs proposed ways to bridge gaps to preserve a full schedule.
 Regrettably, after our second late-night bargaining session in a week, we remain without a deal.”

 As of Wednesday morning, many Latino players — including former Red Sox star David Ortiz and current Padres all-star Fernando Tatis Jr. — had spoken out against replacing the traditional teenage signing frenzy with a draft, a position echoed by multiple people with experience in international player development who argue that the current system allows players to choose the franchise for whom they will move to a new country and spend their late teenage years.
 A draft, they argued, institutes a form of cost-control that doesn’t exist in its current form.

-But multiple agents and executives asked Wednesday joined the league in arguing that a draft would help eliminate some of the corruption that runs rampant in the current signing system.
+But multiple agents and executives asked Wednesday joined the league in arguing that a draft would help eliminate some of the corruption that runs rampant in the signing system.
 The league also claims that its proposal was built specifically to ensure the same number of players would be signed each year and that draft pick slot values ensure more money is invested in Latino players annually than under the current system.

 As public dialogue about the idea of an international draft seized those in the industry outside the negotiating room, it came to dominate talks at the table, too.
 After receiving a proposal from the union Wednesday afternoon, MLB’s negotiating team held a call with club owners.
 They decided they needed an answer on the international draft before they could move forward with other parts of a proposal.
 So MLB presented the union with three options, according to a league official: